 While the appropriate guidelines are ever-changing, you can stay up to date using the CDC website here.

-Keep reading for three tips for setting a healthy mindset about in-person celebrations, followed by five in-person celebration ideas for all ages!
+Keep reading for three tips for setting a healthy mindset about in-person celebrations, followed by five safe in-person celebration ideas for all ages!

 Tips on setting a healthy mindset around being in-person again

 Although the pandemic has impacted virtually everyone around the world, each person has experienced a unique set of obstacles.
-We’ve all gone through a variety of hardships this past year, whether it was loneliness, having to move out of a city, financial struggles, and countless others.
+We’ve all gone through a variety of hardships this past year, whether it was loneliness, having to move out of a city, financial struggles, or countless others.
 It’s important to process these experiences and their effects to make sure it’s the right time to get back out and celebrate with your loved ones in person.

 Go at your own pace

 If there’s anything we have learned from a year of virtual collaborations, it’s that effective communication is crucial in times of confusion and uncertainty.
-We are all entitled to only participating in events and celebrations we feel comfortable with.
-If you’re not ready to fly on a plane for a weekend trip somewhere, or if you’re more comfortable with an outdoor gathering rather than an indoors one, it’s important to vocalize your thoughts and feelings!
+We are all entitled to only participate in events and celebrations we feel comfortable with.
+If you’re not ready to fly on a plane for a weekend trip somewhere, or if you’re more comfortable with an outdoor gathering rather than an indoor one, it’s important to vocalize your thoughts and feelings!
 Saying no to plans can be a healthy boundary, so go at your own pace.